khokhani/git-practice/README.md

 - A Fast-forward merge happens when target branch was branched from current branch, and there are no new changes in current branch since then.

+- An automatic merge happens when two histories have diverged, but git is able to reconcile them into one set of changes, and create a new commit on current branch.